Journey With my Wheelchair Story

 Life in the Abdul Lateef Jameel Centre for Rehabilitation in Jeddah was not like being somewhere like Stoke Mandeville or the Royal National Orthopaedic Hospital in the UK.
 For a start, there was strict gender segregation, except when it came to doctor-therapist-patient situations.
 There was only Arabic TV - the staff had cable TV, but no matter how hard I pleaded with them to link my room to it, they refused. … more

-Comments (click to expand)
+Comments (click to collapse)